Jun 27, 2025

 Debit - COGS Cost Component 3

-Debit - COGS Cost Component nn
+Debit - COGS Cost Component NN

 Credit - Cost of Good sold (PL)

-Now, the purpose of my posting it not to talk about how to configure this specific functionality.
+Now, the purpose of my posting is not to talk about how to configure this specific functionality.
 For this, you can find other nice posts that have been written on this topic by colleagues of mine.

 I can recommend this one from SAP Press